Introduction

 MSCI ESG ratings

-An analysis of our Sustainable GEM Portfolio based on MSCI ESG ratings suggests scoring of representative mandate across all rating categories is better than its respective benchmark.
+An analysis of our Sustainable GEM Portfolio based on MSCI ESG ratings suggests scoring across all rating categories is better than its respective benchmark.
 In addition, the proportion of “ESG Leaders” in our representative portfolio is higher than that of its respective benchmark.

 Figure 6: Weighted average ESG score